frontstack/frontstack/README.md

 - Easy to install and use
 - Easy to use from CI and deployment environments
 - Support for software stack updates
+- Node.js environment ready-to-use with Grunt, Yeoman, Bower and more

 ## Why FrontStack?